Rank 2 Local Systems, Barsotti-Tate Groups, and Shimura Curves: Kodaira-Spencer

 \section{Kodaira-Spencer}

 This section discusses the deformation theory of Barsotti-Tate groups in order to refine Corollary \ref{Corollary:local_system_p-div}.
 It will also be useful in the applications to Shimura curves.
+Throughout this section, we use the terms ``Barsotti-Tate group'', ``BT group'', and ``$p$-divisible group'' interchangeably.
 The main references are Illusie \cite{illusie1985deformations}, Xia \cite{xia2013deformation}, and de Jong \cite[Section 2.5]{de1995crystalline}.

 Let $S$ be a smooth scheme over a perfect field $k$ of characteristic $p$.
 Given a BT group $\mathscr{G}$ over $S$ and a closed point $x\in|S|$, there is a map of formal schemes $u_{x}:S_{/x}^{\mathcircumflex}\rightarrow Def(\mathscr{G}_{x})$ to the (equal characteristic) universal deformation space of $\mathscr{G}_{x}$.
 If $\mathscr{G}$ has dimension $d$ and codimension $c$, then the dimension of the universal deformation space is $cd$ \cite[Corollary 4.8 (i)]{illusie1985deformations}.
 In particular, in the case $\mathscr{G}$ has height 2 and dimension 1, $Def(\mathscr{G}_{x})$ is a one-dimensional formal scheme, exactly as in the familiar elliptic modular case.